 - A. Tie-up time will be allowed from sunrise to sunset.
-No tie-up will be allowed between sunset and sunrise; the exception being the Prince Thomas Park boat launch and the Gazebo docking system on Main Street. - B. Other boats, rowboats, canoes, kayaks, or other unpowered boats may be tied to the docks with the same maximum tie-up to apply. - C. Mooring can be purchased for overnight docking/storage from the months of May through September at the Town Office.
+No tie-up will be allowed between sunset and sunrise; the exception being the Gazebo docking system (2 slips) on Main Street. - B. Other boats, rowboats, canoes, kayaks, or other unpowered boats may be tied to the docks with the same maximum tie-up to apply. - C. Docking at these limited number of slips can be rented for overnight docking/storage from the months of May first through Indigenous Peoples' Day at the Town Office.